TeaInside/simple_file_transfer/README.md

 make;
 ```

 # Technical Explanation
-We have our own protocol.
+In this exercise, we have our own protocol.
+The data structure in this protocol is represented by a struct.

-## Protocol
 ```c
 typedef struct __attribute__((packed)) packet_t {
 	uint64_t	file_size;